-Remove the pits from your avocados and roughly chop; it will make mashing easier.
+Remove the pits from your avocados and roughly chop them before you mash, as it will make it much easier.

 Freshly made guacamole will turn brown quickly.
 The lime juice that is added will help slow the oxidizing process, but it is inevitable that it will turn brown after a couple of hours.